FernandoBasso/ReadTheDocs-Dev-How-To/docs/purescript/functions-explained/apply.md

 1
 ```

 Because `$` is **infixr**, it associates to the right, meaning it will first evaluate things on the right, passing the result those evaluations to the things on the left, which end up being evaluated last.
-This should help illustrate:
+This should help to illustrate:

 ```text
 log (identity "hello")